Blamey, Norman

 Blamey’s style was generally that of detailed realism, with his later career marked by a series of portrait commissions.

-The University Art Collection holds one portrait by Norman Blamey.
+The University of Reading Art Collection holds one portrait by Norman Blamey.